 - Wastewater treatment is necessary and used across the world, in different cities.
 The major applications of treatment technologies include preliminary treatment, primary and secondary treatment, tertiary treatment, biological nutrient removal (BNR), resource recovery, energy generation, etc.

-- The global water consumption rate has been increasing by 100%, in every twenty years.
-The rising scarcity for potable water, coupled with the growing population and increasing water demand, is the major concern that has been driving the demand in the market studied.
+- The global water consumption rate has been increasing by 100% every twenty years.
+The rising scarcity of potable water, coupled with the growing population and increasing water demand, is the major concern that has been driving the demand in the market studied.

-- The United States is the one of the highest consumers of water in the world, with 160 gallons of per capita consumption.
-Around 80% of the United States water and wastewater treatment industry is owned and managed publicly.
+- The United States is one of the highest consumers of water in the world, with 160 gallons of per capita consumption.
+Around 80% of the US water and wastewater treatment industry is owned and managed publicly.
 Mexico holds more than 1500 wastewater treatment plants.

 - In the United States, approximately 19% of the population are dependent on septic tanks to treat and dispose of wastewater.
-Around 14,748 Publicly Owned Treatment Works are providing wastewater collection, treatment &disposal services to approximately 238 million resident in the country.
+Around 14,748 publicly owned treatment works are providing wastewater collection, treatment, and disposal services to approximately 238 million residents in the country.

-- In the Asia-Pacific region, China, India, and ASEAN countries are likely to witness significant demand due to increase in urbanization.
+- In the Asia-Pacific region, China, India, and ASEAN countries are likely to witness significant demand due to an increase in urbanization.
 In its 13th Five-Year Plan, China announced an investment of USD 48 billion for urban wastewater treatment.
-With municipal wastewater being the largest source of the urban wastewater generated, the demand for water treatment technologies is expected to rapidly increase.
+With municipal wastewater being the largest source of urban wastewater generated, the demand for water treatment technologies is expected to increase rapidly.

 - The majority of drinking water used in Israel and Saudi Arabia is generated from the desalination process, which is likely to boost the demand for municipal water and wastewater treatment technologies.
 With an ambitious goal of achieving 100% usage of treated wastewater by 2025, Saudi Arabia is expected to become the third-largest water reclamation and reuse market across the world.
 Currently, Saudi Arabia’s municipal wastewater treatment and reuse sector is valued at over USD 4.5 billion.